 - 18. Where the grantor has an unconditional obligation to pay cash or another financial asset to the operator for the construction, development, acquisition, or upgrade of a service concession asset, the grantor shall account for the liability recognized in accordance with paragraph 14 as a financial liability. - 19.
-The grantor has an unconditional obligation to pay cash if it has guaranteed to pay the operator: - (a) Specified or determinable amounts; or - (b) The shortfall, if any, between amounts received by the operator from users of the public service and any specified or determinable amounts referred to in paragraph 19(a), even if the payment is contingent on the operator ensuring that the service concession asset meets specified quality or efficiency requirements. - 20.
-IPSAS 28, Financial Instruments: Presentation, the derecognition requirements in IPSAS 29, Financial Instruments: Recognition and Measurement, and IPSAS 30, Financial Instruments: Disclosures apply to the financial liability recognized under paragraph 14, except where this Standard provides requirements and guidance. - 21.
+The grantor has an unconditional obligation to pay cash if it has guaranteed to pay the operator: - (a) Specified or determinable amounts; or - (b) The shortfall, if any, between amounts received by the operator from users of the public service and any specified or determinable amounts referred to in paragraph 19(a), even if the payment is contingent on the operator ensuring that the service concession asset meets specified quality or efficiency requirements. - IPSAS 28, Financial Instruments: Presentation, IPSAS 30, Financial Instruments: Disclosures and the derecognition requirements in IPSAS 41, Financial Instruments apply to the financial liability recognized under paragraph 14, except where this Standard provides requirements and guidance. - 21.
 The grantor shall allocate the payments to the operator and account for them according to their substance as a reduction in the liability recognized in accordance with paragraph 14, a finance charge, and charges for services provided by the operator. - 22.
 The finance charge and charges for services provided by the operator in a service concession arrangement determined in accordance with paragraph 21 shall be accounted for as expenses. - 23.
 Where the asset and service components of a service concession arrangement are separately identifiable, the service components of payments from the grantor to the operator shall be allocated by reference to the relative fair values of the service concession asset and the services.
 Where the asset and service components are not separately identifiable, the service component of payments from the grantor to the operator is determined using estimation techniques.